Massey products for algebras over operads: Examples

 \begin{remark} A trivialization of $\Omega(M)$ for $M$ a Poisson manifold is

 see \cite[Theorem 3.7]{dotsenko_shadrin_vallette_2015_rham_cohomology_homotopy}.
 The arity $3$ operation of the induced DG-hypercommutative algebra structure on $\Omega(M)$ vanishes.
 The formula for this operation is spelled out in \cite[Example 1.2]{Khoroshkin2013} (second formula).
 Therein, the binary product is called $m$, the arity $3$ product is $\theta_3$, and $i_w=\phi_1$.
 The vanishing of this formula is equivalent to $i_w$ being a differential operator of order $\leq 2$.
-We should warn the reader that, in that formula, the signs coming from the Koszul sign rule are missing, and moreover the two factors in the last line should have negative sign according to their own conventions, compare \cite[\S1.2]{Khoroshkin2013}.
 We do not know of any computation showing that, for a certain Poisson manifold $M$, the DG-hypercommutative algebra structure on $\Omega(M)$ does not reduce to the usual DG-commutative algebra structure with trivial products of arities $\geq 3$. \end{remark}

 We endow the Chevalley--Eilenberg complex $C^*(\kk^2\oplus\L{h},\kk)$ of the direct sum of a $2$-dimensional abelian Lie algebra and the Heisenberg Lie algebra with the trivial Batalin-Vilkovisky operator $\Delta=0$, and hence the trivial Gerstenhaber Lie bracket.
 Despite the Batalin-Vilkovisky operator is already trivial, we can take a non-trivial trivialization in order to endow $A$ with an interesting DG-hypercommutative algebra structure.